jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-11-05-emax-tinyhawk-freestyle-toothpick-review-and-setup/index.md

 ### 📝 <span id="specs" class="offset-top-nav">Specifications</span>

 The all in one board and the camera used in the Tinyhawk Freestyle are the tried and tested ones from the Emax Tinyhawk S (F4 (MATEKF411RX Firmware), with a 5A rated 4 in 1 ESC).
-The frame is a **carbon fiber unibody frame with top mounted battery**.
+The frame is a **carbon fiber unibody frame supporting a top mounted battery**.
 The micro USB port on the all in one board is conveniently exposed and easy to access for Betaflight configuration.

 ![Emax Tinyhawk Freestyle bottom plate](emax-tinyhawk-freestyle-toothpick-review-and-setup-12.jpg)